-- A. The following are prohibited in all districts unless stated otherwise herein: - (1) Signs which physically or visually move, rotate, or create an illusion of movement, or which have parts or surfaces that physically or visually move, rotate, or create the illusion of movement, or which emits audible sounds, noises, or visible matter; or [Added 3-17-2012 Town Meeting by Amendment No. 2] - (2) Signs which appear animated or projected, or which are intermittently or intensely illuminated or of a traveling, tracing, scrolling or sequential light type, or signs which contain or are illuminated by animated or flashing light.[Added 3-17-2012 Town Meeting by Amendment No. 2] - B. Placement standards: - (1) No sign shall be mounted on a roof, or extend above the roof line; - (2) No projecting sign shall extend into a vehicular public way, or be less than 10 feet above a pedestrian way; - (3) No sign, together with its supporting framework, shall extend to a height above the maximum building height allowed in that particular district; and
+- A. The following are prohibited in all districts unless stated otherwise herein: - (1) Signs which physically or visually move, rotate, or create an illusion of movement, or which have parts or surfaces that physically or visually move, rotate, or create the illusion of movement, or which emits audible sounds, noises, or visible matter; and [Added 3-17-2012 Town Meeting by Amendment No. 2] - (2) Signs which appear animated or projected, or which are intermittently or intensely illuminated or of a traveling, tracing, scrolling or sequential light type, or signs which contain or are illuminated by animated or flashing light.
+[Added 3-17-2012 Town Meeting by Amendment No. 2] - B. Placement standards: - (1) No sign shall be mounted on a roof, or extend above the roof line; - (2) No projecting sign shall extend into a vehicular public way, or be less than 10 feet above a pedestrian way:

-- (4) No sign, sign supports or other accessories shall be placed within the public right-of-way, except with express permission from the town or for signs erected by government units or agencies, or as otherwise allowed by state or federal law, including but not limited to, RSA 664:17 and hunting/ trespassing signage.
-Any such signs otherwise allowed by state or federal law shall not be included in calculating a property's permissible signage otherwise allowed by this ordinance. - (5) No sign shall be closer than ten feet from any lot line.
-[Added 3-10-2020 Town Meeting Amendment No. 3]
+- (3) No sign, together with its supporting framework, shall extend to a height above the maximum building height allowed in that particular district; - (4) No sign, sign supports or other accessories shall be placed within the public right-of-way, except with express permission from the town or for signs erected by government units or agencies, or as otherwise allowed by state or federal law, including but not limited to, RSA 664:17 and hunting/ trespassing signage; and

-C. Safety standards:
+- (5) No sign shall be closer than ten feet from any lot line.
+[Added 3-10-2020 Town Meeting Amendment No. 3] - C. Safety standards: